 Florence eats on a Tuscan grammar of bread, beans, olive oil and the bistecca alla fiorentina, the dry-aged Chianina T-bone that anchors a Saturday-night dining table.
-Lunch starts at 13:00 and runs to 15:00; dinner sits at 20:30 to 22:30.
+Lunch starts at 13:00 and runs to 15:00; dinner sits at 20:30-22:30.
 The lampredotto tripe sandwich, served from the lampredottai carts at Mercato Centrale and Porcellino, is the canonical street lunch for under 6 euros.
 The four pillars of Florentine cucina povera, ribollita (the twice-cooked bread soup), pappa al pomodoro, panzanella and crostini di fegatini, run the trattoria carte from Trattoria Mario to Cibreo.
 Schiacciata fiorentina flatbread, stuffed by All'Antico Vinaio queues that wrap the block on Via dei Neri, anchors lunch by the slice.
 Vivoli, founded 1929 in Santa Croce, still pours the city benchmark gelato.
 Espresso at the counter costs about 1.30 euros, a quartino of Chianti 4 euros, and the queue at Trattoria Mario starts at 12:00 for the 12:30 opening.

 Eat your way through Florence